aimms/documentation/webui/dialog-grid-pages.rst

 	.. image:: images/dpG_new_customsize.jpg
 				:align: center

-Values must be specified for both the maxrows and the maxcolumns fields in order to define a custom page size.
+Values must be specified for both the maxrows and the maxcolumns fields in order to define a valid custom page size.

 For a dialog grid page with custom size, the maxrows option may be set between 1 and 4, while the maxcolumns option may be set between 2 and 14.
 If other values are specified, then they will be rounded to the nearest integer within these intervals.
 For example, a maxcolums value of 1 will be rounded to 2, while a maxrows value of 5 will be rounded to 4.